ludwig-ai/ludwig-docs/README.md

     mkdocs serve
     ```

-Navigate to <http://localhost:8000> to view your changes.
-As you change markdown
+3. Navigate to <http://localhost:8000> to view your changes.

-files in your text editor, you can simply refresh the page to see changes
+> :bulb: As you change markdown files in your text editor, you can simply refresh the page to see changes reflected.
-reflected.

 ## Versioned docs